-Darwin International Airport has continued to grow in passenger numbers with approximately 2.2 million passengers travelling through the airport each year.
-Darwin International Airport is committed to ensuring the safety of aircraft, aircrew and passengers using DIA; and has a commitment to monitoring and controlling wildlife hazards.
+Darwin International Airport has approximately 1.8 million passengers through the airport each year, and is committed to ensuring the safety of aircraft, aircrew and passengers using DIA; and has a commitment to monitoring and controlling wildlife hazards.

 The aim of this management plan is to provide guidance to minimise the hazard to aircraft operations created by the presence of wildlife on or in the vicinity of the airport.
 The WHMP has been written in accordance with CASA Manual of Standards (MOS) Part 139 Chapter 17 and Part 3.11 of the DIA Aerodrome Manual and is consistent with the DIA Safety Management System approach.
 The management plan is developed and based on knowledge of local wildlife and the hazard that various species pose to aircraft and in consultation with RAAF Base Darwin.
 The procedures related to this WHMP are guidelines designed to allow the DIA Airside Operations team to concentrate their efforts where aircraft are most at risk from wildlife hazards.